scalacenter/scalajs-bundler/doc/src/site/getting-started.md

 ~~~

 Then, use the `fastOptJS::webpack` sbt command to download the npm packages and bundle your Scala.js
-application into a JavaScript file executable by a Web browser.
+application into a JavaScript file executable by a web browser.

 See complete examples in the [`tests`](https://github.com/scalacenter/scalajs-bundler/tree/master/sbt-scalajs-bundler/src/sbt-test/sbt-scalajs-bundler).